-G. Seismic Hazard Areas - Standards
+E.G. Seismic Hazard Areas - General Development Standards

-- 1. A geotechnical report consistent with the requirements of TSMP 6.4.7(L), shall be prepared for structures and improvements in a seismic hazard area.
+- 1. A hazard analysisgeotechnical report consistent with the requirements of TSMP 6.4.7(L), which shall include the information specified in TMC 13.11.730(D)(2), will be required shall be prepared for structures and improvements in a seismic hazard area.
 All developments shall be required to comply with the requirements of the most recently adopted edition of the International Building Code.
-The following types of projects may not require a geotechnical report: - a.
-Construction of new buildings with less than 1,000 square feet footprint of floor or roof area, whichever is greater, and which are not designed for human occupancy, such as storage or utility spaces, and are not residential structures or spaces used as places of employment or public assembly.
+The following types of projects will not require a seismic hazardous analysisgeotechnical report: - a.
+Construction of new buildings with less than 2,500 square feet footprint of floor or roof area, whichever is greater, and which are normally unoccupied structures, not residential structures or used as places of employment or public assembly. - b.

-- b.
 Additions to existing residences, including decks that have a maximum 250 square feet footprint of building, deck or roof area, whichever is greater. - c.
 Installation of fences where they do not impede emergency access. - 2.
-The exceptions above may not apply to areas that are also landslide hazard areas.
+The exceptions above may not apply to areas that are also landslide hazard areas. - 3.
+All developments shall be required to comply with the requirements of the most recently adopted edition of the International Building Code.

-H. Volcanic Hazard Areas - Standards
+F.H.
+Volcanic Hazard Areas - General Development Standards

-- 1. New developments in volcanic hazard areas shall be required to submit an evacuation and emergency management plan, with the exception of the following: - a.
-Construction of new buildings with less than 1,000 square feet of floor area or roof area, whichever is greater, and which are not designed for human occupancy, such as storage or utility spaces, and are not residential structures or spaces used as places of employment or public assembly; - b.
+- 1. Development in volcanic hazard areas shall comply with the zoning and Building Code requirements of the TMC.
+New developments in volcanic hazard areas shall be required to submit an evacuation and emergency management plan, with the exception of the following: - a.
+Construction of new buildings with less than 2,500 square feet of floor area or roof area, whichever is greater, and which are normally unoccupied structures, not residential structures or used as places of employment or public assembly; - b.
 Additions to existing residences, including decks that have a maximum 250 square feet footprint of building, deck or roof area, whichever is greater; and - c.
 Installation of fences where they do not impede emergency egress.

-I. Mine Hazard Areas - Standards
+G.I.
+Mine Hazard Areas - General Development-Standards

-1. Essential facilities, as defined by the currently adopted version of International Building

-Code, are not permitted in the area of the former railroad tunnel.
+1. Critical facilities, as defined by the currently adopted version of International Building Code, are not permitted in the area of the former railroad tunnel.
 Other development within

-50 feet of the mapped location of the former railroad tunnel shall be required to perform a hazard analysis that includes the information specified in Section 6.4.7.L.
+50 feet of the mapped location of the former railroad tunnel shall be required to perform a hazard analysis that includes the information specified in Section 6.4.7.LTMC 13.11.730(F).

-J. Tsunami Hazard Areas - Standards
+H.J.
+Tsunami Hazard Areas - General Development Standards

-Development in tsunami and seiche hazard areas shall comply with the zoning and Building Code requirements of the TMC.
-There are no other specific development standards for tsunami hazard or seiche hazard areas.
+Development in tsunami hazard areas shall comply with the zoning and Building Code requirements of the TMC.
+There are no other specific development standards for tsunami hazard areas.